root-project/web/primer/index.md

 clear how easy it is to convert any ROOT Macro in C++ to a Python version.

 As another example, let us revisit macro3 from Chapter 4.
-A straight-forward Python version relying on the ROOT class `TMath`:
+A straight-forward Python version relying on the ROOT class {% include ref class="TMath" %}:

 {% highlight python %}
 # Builds a polar graph in a square Canvas.